EuroProofNet/europroofnet.github.io/_pages/grants.md

 **During your mission**

-Please keep your travel and accommodation bills.
-We may request them after your mission.
+Keep your tickets and accommodation bills, as well as the receipts of every meal (lunch and diner).

 **Grant reception**

-To receive the grant, a short scientific report must be submitted through the e-cost system along with the host’s approval of the report, **within 15 days after the end of the STSM.**
+To be reimbursed, a short scientific report must be submitted through the e-cost system along with the host’s approval of the report, **within 2 weeks after the end of the STSM.**

-**Changing the dates of an STSM, or cancelling an STSM?**
+**Changing the dates of an STSM, or cancelling an STSM**

-In case you need to change the dates of an accepted STSM, you need to inform the STSM coordinators as soon as possible and provide new dates so that the STSM ends before the end of October.
+In case you need to change the dates of an accepted STSM, you have to inform the STSM coordinators as soon as possible and provide new dates so that the STSM ends before October 15.

 In case you need to cancel an accepted STSM, you need to inform the STSM coordinators as soon as possible.